 Sunflower Fields at Vergelegen

 Every year Vergelegen Wine Estate in Somerset West invites visitors to experience their famous sunflower field.
-Blooming during the later summer months of February, March and April, the sunflower fields at Vergelegen are open for guests to explore.
+Blooming during the summer months of January, February, March and April (blooming days vary each year depending on the rains), the sunflower fields at Vergelegen are open for guests to explore.
 You’re welcome to walk through the fields and take as many photographs as you like.
-You can buy a bunch of sunflowers from the farm for R20.
+This year the fields have started blooming early January and are likely to bloom for another 2-3 weeks.

 Where: Sunflower fields at Vergelegen Wine Estate, Lourensford Road, Somerset West